adrianmg/adrianmg.github.io/_posts/2018-08-10-race-calculator.md

 summary: "
 I'm pairing with [Lucia](http://luciagm.net) to build a pet project that would let people estimate the race pace and total time when running races.
 It's the perfect excuse to do two things:

-- She’d code all the backend and front-end work to keep improving her front-end skills
+- She’d  <a href='https://github.com/lucia-gm/race-calculator'>code</a> all the project to keep improving her front-end skills

-- I'd stretch the creativity muscle and create a small UI kit to facilitate future projects
+- I'd stretch the creativity muscle and create a small UI kit to facilitate side projects

 I've been pondering about the idea of having a daily worklog, let's give it a try!
 If you got comments or suggestions please do [share them](http://twitter.com/adrianmg).